shilaimu/OpenCV_learning/README.md

 # OpenCV_learning
-some practice according to mao‘s tutorial in  http://blog.csdn.net/column/details/opencv-tutorial.html
+# some practice according to mao‘s tutorial in  http://blog.csdn.net/column/details/opencv-tutorial.html
+# use OpenCV 2.4.8 for this prictice